dane-anderson/athena/README.md

 Athena combines deterministic software with specialized local AI models rather than treating a single language model as the entire application.

-The project has evolved into an exploration of:

-- AI systems engineering
-- Multi-agent orchestration
-- Quantitative finance
-- Mathematics
-- Local inference
-- Software architecture
-- Human-computer interaction
+The project is an exploration of AI systems engineering, multi-agent orchestration, quantitative finance, mathematics, local inference, software architecture, and human-computer interaction.

 ---